abraunegg/onedrive/docs/ubuntu-package-install.md

 #### Step 1c: Remove errant systemd service file installed by PPA or distribution package

-Additionally, the distribution packages have a bad habit of creating a 'default' systemd service file when installing the 'onedrive' package so that the client will automatically run the client post being authenticated:
+The Ubuntu Universe distribution packages have a bad habit of creating a 'default' systemd service file when installing the 'onedrive' package so that the client will automatically run the client post being authenticated.
+The following is logged when you install from the Ubuntu Universe package:
 ```
 Created symlink /etc/systemd/user/default.target.wants/onedrive.service → /usr/lib/systemd/user/onedrive.service.
 ```